FCE Speaking Archives - EngExam.info

 These two pictures have several things in common, such as/like…

-Unlike the left picture, picture on the right has/shows/displays
+Unlike the left picture, the one on the right has/shows/displays

 Picture one…, while picture two…